muratk5n/thirdwave/en/README.md

 ---

-A cow gives 240 kg of meat..
+A cow gives 240 kg..
 Not 'eating a cow' every month, let's relax.

 ---

-For 80g prot intake daily, for 10 days, u'd need roughly 3 kg of meat.
+For 80g prot intake daily, for 10 days, u'd need roughly 3 kg of red meat.
 Dam.

 ---